 Many patients will have been written to by NHS England and Improvement informing them that they are on the extremely vulnerable list because they have conditions that place them at high risk of severe illness from coronavirus.
 Those at high risk include people suffering from certain cancers, severe respiratory conditions, or are recipients of solid organ transplants.
 If you're not sure whether you're at high risk, see who's at higher risk from coronavirus on the NHS website.

-The government has updated its guidance for people who are extremely vulnerable, taking into account that coronavirus infection rates have decreased significantly.
+The government has updated its guidance for people who are extremely vulnerable and will no longer be advising people to shield from 1st April 2021.
 Visit GOV.UK for the latest guidance for extremely vulnerable people.

 A&E, minor injuries and minor illnesses